nicholaswmin/fsm/README.md

 turnstile.coin()

 // state: opened

 ```

-Excellent.
-State changed from `closed` to `opened`.

-However, if the `current state` does not list the transition as allowed,
+If a triggered transition isn't allowed under the `current state`,
-no `transition` takes place therefore the `state` stays the same:
+the `transition` is cancelled & the `state` stays the same.

 ```js
 const turnstile = fsm({